Compare balance transfer credit cards

 Pros of a 0% balance transfer credit card:

-- You could clear the balance faster as you’re not paying interest.
+- You could clear what you owe faster as you’re not paying interest

-- You may pay less overall if the balance transfer fee is lower than the interest on your current card.
+- You’ll pay less overall as the balance transfer fee – which is rarely more than 4% – will be lower than the interest on your current card

 - There’s only one card to manage, so it’s easier to keep track of payments.